 According to the reactivity series of metals, Platinum (Pt) is the least reactive metal.

-Question 5: What does the reactivity series of metals depend on?
+What does Reactivity Series of Metals depend on?

 The reactivity of metals is determined by its reactivity, which is influenced by the atomic radius, nuclear charge, arrangement of the sublevel electrons, and shielding effect.